spdx/spdx-spec/chapters/package-information.md

 `INSTALL` if the package is used to install software on disk;
 `OTHER` if the package doesn't fit into the above categories.

-The metadata for the Package Purpose field is shown in Table 36.
+The metadata for the Primary Package Purpose field is shown in Table 36.

-**Table 36 — Metadata for the package purpose field**
+**Table 36 — Metadata for the primary package purpose field**

 | Attribute | Value |
 | --------- | ----- |